 1968: Is Paris Burning?.

 In May 1968, France experienced social unrest on an unprecedented scale: massive student demonstrations preceded a general labor strike by millions of workers from all sectors of employment.
 Social and political unrest characterized the moment, but the "events of May" also challenged existing forms of knowledge and the very nature of language.
 Explores post-war French history and concurrent developments in the university, the arts and intellectual life.
-(Oral Presentations.)
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, 200 or consent of instructor.
 Taught in French.
+Maximum enrollment, 16.

 The course presents a socio-historical survey of food practices and culinary arts from the French Middle Ages to the present, including the influence of African, Asian, Caribbean, and Middle Eastern cultures on French food today.
 Topics include: medieval cookbooks and royal banquets; etiquette; the language of cooking; regional cuisines in France and beyond; haute cuisine; restaurant culture; dining and cooking in literature and film; food and social class; food politics.
 Assignments include food journal; response papers; oral presentation; and a final project.
 Taught entirely in French.
 Prerequisite, Any 200-level French course.
 Krueger.

 Writing the Self: Autobiography Across the Francophone World.